espadrine/espadrine.github.com/blog/src/a-base32-checksum.md

 to detect all single substitutions and most adjacent transpositions.

 They intended it for use in future standards.
-For instance, **[IBAN][ISO 13616]** (the International Bank Account Number) needed a checksum to lower the risk of accidentally transfering funds to the wrong account number.
+For instance, **[IBAN][ISO 13616]** (the International Bank Account Number), published in 1997, needed a checksum to lower the risk of accidentally transfering funds to the wrong account number.

+The designers created IBAN as a sequence of alphanumeric characters.
-Surprisingly, the IBAN system, which supports alphanumeric characters, relied on MOD 97-10, which was designed only for numeric inputs.
+Surprisingly, for the check digits, they relied on [ISO/IEC 7064][]’s MOD 97-10, which was designed only for numeric inputs.

 Our analysis indicates that this was a BAD MOVE™.